AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 Other commands common for the subshells are:

 serialize
-   Displays the prepared strucure as an encoded hex-escaped string (ready to use as EscapedBytes). show
+   Displays the prepared structure as an encoded hex-escaped string (ready to use as EscapedBytes). show
    Displays current element structure in a human-readable form.

-CBOR subshell (commercial version only)
+CBOR subshell
-"""""""""""""""""""""""""""""""""""""""
+"""""""""""""

 This subshell is entered by **cbor** command.
 The only extra command supported is: